 Third Culture Kids

-Third Culture Kids are known by many names: cultural hybrids, international sojourners, global nomads, and cultural chameleons.
-They are the children of diplomats, military personnel, missionary families, and international business people.
-Or simply a product of a family that had moved around the world.
+Third Culture Kids are known by many names: cultural hybrids, international sojourners, and global nomads.
+They grew up among diplomats, military personnel, missionary families, and international business people.
+Or simply within a family that moved around the world.
 A Third Culture Kid is a person who has spent a significant portion of their life outside their parents' culture.
-Such a person builds relationships to multiple cultures, while not having full ownership of any.
+Someone who built a relationship to multiple cultures, while not having full ownership of any.
 This bestows immense benefits, cultural adaptability, increased tolerance, and a broadened worldview.
-However, these may also come at a cost.
+However, this may also come at a cost.

 Gorman, I., Koval, S., Cultural Hybridity: Self-Monitoring and Ethnic Identity Commitment in Third Culture Kids.
 Poster presentation at the Association for Psychological Science in 2014, San Francisco, CA.